NCAR/wrf_hydro_nwm_public/trunk/NDHMS/Routing/Reservoirs/Persistence_Level_Pool_Hybrid_Module_README.md

 run reservoir function also performs the functionality described above including calling level pool run reservoir along with weighting and combining that release with the weighted observed discharge, and finally calling mass balance checks before returning the release/outflow back to the model.

-* **module_persistence_levelpool_hybrid_parameters.F** defines and instantiates objects for a hybrid type reservoir's parameters/properties.
-Parameters holds static/unchanging variables that are set when the given reservoir object is initialized/instantiated.
+* **module_persistence_levelpool_hybrid_properties.F** defines and instantiates objects for a hybrid type reservoir's parameters/properties.
+Properties holds static/unchanging variables that are set when the given reservoir object is initialized/instantiated.

 * **module_persistence_levelpool_hybrid_state.F** defines and instantiates objects for a hybrid type reservoir's state.